How to Hang Window Boxes on Vinyl, Wood, Stucco, and Brick

 How to Hang Window Boxes on Brick

 But how do you hang window boxes when your house is built with brick?
-It seems like a nearly impossible task, but we promise it’s not.
-Check out these steps, and you’ll be ready to hang window boxes on your brick house as early as today.
+It seems nearly impossible, but we promise it’s not.

 Tools and Materials Needed: